The New Orleans Police Department's traffic division will conduct a sobriety checkpoint Friday night, the department said in a press release.

 A Baton Rouge judge is reconsidering his decision to throw out Gov. Bobby Jindal's revamp of teacher tenure and salary laws.

 Judge Michael Caldwell had ruled the legislation was unconstitutional because it bundled together too many items spanning Louisiana's education laws.
 But the Louisiana Supreme Court vacated Caldwell's decision and asked him to re-evaluate his ruling.

 The New Orleans Police Department's Traffic Division will conduct a sobriety checkpoint Friday night, department spokesman Garry Flot said in a press release.

-The checkpoint will begin at 9 p.m. on Thursday, August 22, and last until 5 a.m. the next morning.
-Drivers are advised to have proper documentation — including a driver's license.
+The checkpoint will begin at approximately 9:00 p.m. on Friday, Dec.
+13, and will last until approximately 5:00 a.m.
+Saturday morning.
+Motorists are advised to have proper documentation with them, including proof of insurance and a driver's license.

 Louisiana ranked poorly among states in overall health, according to United Health Foundation's 2013 America's Health Rankings.

 The Advocate reports that Louisiana came in at No. 48 in the annual rankings, moving up one spot from last year.

 The state's strengths included high-immunization coverage among adolescents; low incidences of pertussis, or whooping cough, infections; and little disparity in health status despite differences in education levels.

 The U.S. Occupational Safety and Health Administration has proposed fines of $99,000 against Williams Olefins for a June explosion that killed two workers and injured 80.

 OSHA on Wednesday cited the company for six process safety management standard violations, including one willful.
 OSHA says a willful violation is one committed with intentional, knowing or voluntary disregard for the law's requirements, or with indifference to worker safety.